When owners see large amounts of mucus in their dog’s poop, they often think the worst.

 For a start, you’ve disturbed the delicate balance of gut flora, the microbiome.
 Secondly, you’ve taken one step down the slippery path that leads to antibiotic resistance.
 This is a population-wide effect but also it happens within the one animal.
 So every unnecessary use of an antibiotic cuts down the chances that antibiotic will be effective on your dog if you need it in the future.

-So let’s look a little deeper before a knee-jerk resort to antibiotics for mucus in dog poop.
+It’s crucial to look a little deeper before a knee-jerk resort to antibiotics for mucus in dog poop.

 Vets at a loss over mucus in dog’s poop